ironiridis/grisly-nubs/README.md

 ## General

-This is a bare-to-the-metal application designed to render pre-loaded image files to the HDMI port.
+This is a bare-to-the-metal application designed to render pre-loaded image files to the HDMI port of a Raspberry Pi.
 It does not do a lot of sanity checks.
 For now, `grisly-nubs` is a no-training-wheels, no-seat-belts app.

 For best results: